247 Learning Literally On The Go

 Today the water is low.

-I’m getting the opportunity to go upriver through this area that I usually come downriver.
+I’m getting the opportunity to go upriver through this area where I usually come downriver.

 It feels exciting, feels fresh.